 In many circumstances you are not required to attend the divorce hearing and the Order is made in your absence, however if there are children under the age of 18 or there has been a response to the divorce application filed you will need to attend.

 You and your spouse do not need to agree to apply for a divorce.
 You can do this independently.
 In Australia there is a “no fault” divorce system and provided that you can establish that there has been an irretrievable breakdown of the marriage, it is generally fairly straightforward.
 You are not required to provide evidence of the circumstances or reasons for the separation.

 It is important to be aware that the act of applying for a divorce, does not address outstanding parenting, property or maintenance issues.
 They need to be dealt with separately by either negotiating or by applying to the court for orders.
 It is important to be aware that you have 12 months from the date of a divorce order being issued, to apply to the Court for Property Orders, if these have not been formalised by this time.

-Best Wilson Buckley Family Law offers a fixed fee Application for Divorce package administered by one of our qualified divorce solicitors in Brisbane, Ipswich, Toowoomba and North Lakes.
+Best Wilson Buckley Family Law offers a fixed fee Application for Divorce package administered by one of our qualified divorce lawyers in Toowoomba, Brisbane, Ipswich, and North Lakes.
 Learn more here or contact one of our offices.